stevebak4/Computer-Music/README.md

 ## 1. Introduction
-This project focuses on extracting sound envelopes and categorizing dominant frequencies within specific bands.
+This project focuses on extracting sound envelopes from pre-recorder or live sound samples.
 A sound envelope consists of four stages: **Attack**, **Decay**, **Sustain**, and **Release** (ADSR).
 The input for the project is captured either from .wav files or live through a microphone, depending on a predefined decibel threshold that is dynamically adjusted in real-time based on amplitude variation.

 The system processes each sample to determine its envelope characteristics and average amplitude.
 The results are presented as envelope values in milliseconds.